shabiel/M-Web-Server/doc/documentation-important-utilities.md

 Encoding is done using:

-`D ENCODE^VPRJSON(M ARRAY INPUT BY NAME,OUTPUT JSON ARRAY BY NAME,ERROR MESSAGES BY NAME)`
+`D ENCODE^%webjson(M ARRAY INPUT BY NAME,OUTPUT JSON ARRAY BY NAME,ERROR MESSAGES BY NAME)`

 Decoding is done using:

-`D DECODE^VPRJSON(JSON ARRAY INPUT BY NAME, M DEST ARRAY BY NAME, ERROR MESSAGES BY NAME)`
+`D DECODE^%webjson(JSON ARRAY INPUT BY NAME, M DEST ARRAY BY NAME, ERROR MESSAGES BY NAME)`

 The first two arguments are required; the third argument is optional.
 If not supplied, error messages will be dumped into `^TMP("VPRJERR",$J)`.